College Recruiter

 Candidate requirements

-• Strong communicator, exceptionally organized, highly self-motivated
+• Strong communicator, exceptionally organized, highly autonomous

 Nice to have